Cobatsu/Gatsby-TestOut/src/courses/Leadership and Teamwork.md

 Learners will analyse how markets, customers, competitors and products can come together in a cohesive plan.
 <br/><br/>
 <span style='font-size:15px;'><strong>Quantitative skills</strong> </span><br/><br/>
-On successful completion of this module, learners will have knowledge of numeric exercises and will understand their use within the context of the business.
+On successful completion of this module, learners will have knowledge of numeric exercises and will understand their use within the context of the business."
-<br/><br/>

-<span style='font-size:18px; color:#01937C'><strong>Career path</strong></span><br/><br/> Successful completion of The Undergraduate Level 4 (Leadership and Teamwork) and Level 5 (Extended Diploma in Management) and final year of an accredited Undergraduate Degree programme will give students the right credentials to go on and apply for a job in management, human resources, management or business consultancy.
-<br/><br/>

-"
 ---
 The Undergraduate Level 4 (Leadership and Teamwork) and Level 5 (Extended Diploma in Management) are a 240 credit course designed to fast track students to the final year of an associated Undergraduate degree in Leadership and management, which can either be completed at a UK university on campus or via distance learning.
 <br/><br/>